kjm-hdhr/ibsas_lattice/README.md

 pack and unpack keys and a signature into/from binary array

 compile
-1: prepare source codes in Crystal-dilithium.
+1: prepare source codes from Crystal-dilithium.
 These are
 sign.c rounding.c reduce.c randombytes.c poly.c polyvec.c packing.c fips202.c ntt.c symmetric-shake.c